-- Name emotions when your child is upset: "I see you're feeling sad.
-Do you want a hug?" - Read books about feelings and talk about the characters' emotions. - Use a feelings chart or mood meter to help them point to how they're feeling.
+- Name emotions. e.g When your child is upset: "I see you're feeling sad.
+Do you want a hug?" - Read books about feelings and talk about the characters' emotions. - Use a feelings chart or mood meter to help your child point to how they're feeling.